HoTT/HoTT-Agda/Agda/README.md

 Introduction to Agda
 --------------------

-I have written an introduction to Agda for homotopy type theorists in the `Tutorial` directory containing everything you need to know to understand the Agda code here, be sure to check it out.
+I have written an introduction to Agda for homotopy type theorists in the `tutorial` directory containing everything you need to know to understand the Agda code here, be sure to check it out.

 Structure of the source